America, you have misplaced your heroes.

 Now, nine years and who knows how many victims later, he claims that he wishes he had done more.

 Does Paterno wish he had done more because the crimes (and Paterno’s failure to act) have now become public?
-After all, a man almost universally considered a leader and a hero should have recognized the moral obligation to act upon learning that his colleague and (presumably) friend was seen raping a child in his team’s locker room.
-That child was sacrificed on the altar of the Penn State football program.
-Countless others were as well.
+After all, a man almost universally considered a leader and a hero should have recognized the moral obligation to act upon learning that his colleague was reportedly seen raping a child in his team’s locker room.
+That child, that possible victim, just may have been sacrificed on the altar of the Penn State football program.
+Countless others may have been as well.

 Let’s not ignore that grad student, Mike McQueary, who was 28 at the time.
 Do you know what happened to him, after he didn’t help the child who he saw being raped?
 He went on to become an offensive coach for…the Nittany Lions.
 It’s not as though he’s unqualified, of course; he was a record-setting quarterback for the team in the ’90s.